LewisJEllis/awesome-lua/readme.md

 ## Resources

+### Community
+- [lua-l](http://www.lua.org/lua-l.html) - The official Lua mailing list, and one of the focal points of the Lua community.
+- [Lua.Space](http://lua.space/) - The Lua community blog.
+- [Lua Users Foundation](https://github.com/lua-users-foundation) - An association of individuals with the mission of supporting and promoting Lua and its community and ecosystems.

 ### References
 - [Reference Manual](http://www.lua.org/manual/5.3/) - The official definition of the Lua language.
 - [lua-users wiki](http://lua-users.org/wiki/) - A large community-maintained collection of Lua information and resources, supplementing the official website.
 - [Lua Unofficial FAQ](http://www.luafaq.org/) - Answers all sorts of Lua-related questions, including many of the form 'How to ___?'.
-- [lua-l](http://www.lua.org/lua-l.html) - The official Lua mailing list, and one of the focal points of the Lua community.

 ### Glossaries
 - [Lua 5.3 Glossary](https://rawgit.com/dlaurie/lua-notes/master/glossary.html) - A glossary of some essential Lua terms.

 ### Style Guides
 - [Lua-users style guide](http://lua-users.org/wiki/LuaStyleGuide) - A general, high-level style guide; unopinionated, easily agreed on.